 Located in southern Idaho, Thousand Springs State Park is home to the most stunning site in the state — multiple waterfalls bursting out from the walls of a canyon.
 Grass on the canyon during the warmer months makes the scene even more beautiful, and the pure water that comes out creates lovely springs and pools bellow.

 Illinois: Chicago Botanic Garden

 Located just outside Chicago in the village of Glencoe, the Chicago Botanic Garden covers 385 acres, including a lake with nine small islands, and features 27 gardens full of breathtaking plant life.
 A must-see Illinois destination, the garden also has several examples of fantastic architecture in its buildings and structures.

 Indiana: Kesling Wetland and Farmstead

 One may not immediately think of wetlands when picturing a scenic locale, but the Kesling Wetland and Farmstead in Indiana is truly impressive.
 A 10-acre slough wetland and marsh, it’s located within Goshen College’s Merry Lea Environmental Learning Center.
-While it plays an important role in the college’s environmental studies, Kesling Wetland is also a simply beautiful spot to visit.
+While it plays an important role in the sustainability and environmental education department at Goshen College, Kesling Wetland is also a simply beautiful spot to visit.

 Iowa: High Trestle Trail Bridge